Unlock PRO – Level Up Your Insights!

 As for video games, the situation is similar, with one of the most iconic games in the history of the industry leading on Kick: we're talking about Fortnite.
 As with other platforms, the peak of viewership came during the Season 27 finale, which featured a virtual concert by Eminem.
 Thanks to this, Fortnite has maintained its dominance in audience numbers on Kick for over a year and a half.

-Kick’s busiest livestreaming category: Just Chatting (1 334 concurrent streamers)
+Kick’s busiest livestreaming category: Just Chatting (2,202 concurrent streamers)

 While Just Chatting ranks only fourth on Kick for peak audience size, it’s unmatched in terms of streamer activity.
-The category hit its peak in January of last year, and when it comes to the number of influencers streaming simultaneously, it outpaces its closest competitor, Fortnite, by 50%.
+The category hit its peak in January of last year, and when it comes to the number of influencers streaming simultaneously, it outpaces its closest competitor, Fortnite, by almost 50%.

-Kick’s most popular streamer: WestCol (1 417 574 concurrent viewers)
+Kick’s most popular streamer: WestCol (1.4 million PV)

 Although Kick, like Twitch, originally launched with an English-speaking audience in mind, it’s Spanish-speaking creators who dominate the viewership charts on both platforms.
 On Twitch, it’s Ibai “Ibai” Llanos who regularly sets new records.
 On Kick, that title belongs to Colombian streamer Luis Fernando Villa Álvarez, better known as WestCol.

-Like his counterpart Ibai, WestCol also hosts special boxing events, with his flagship content being the Stream Fighters series.
+Like his counterpart, Ibai, WestCol also hosts special boxing events, with his flagship content being the Stream Fighters series.
 This event, directly supported by the Kick itself, set a viewership record in its third edition, both for the streamer and the platform as a whole.
 WestCol’s stream attracted over 1.4 million concurrent viewers, making up more than 80% of Kick’s all-time record audience.

 Read also: WestCol's Stream Fighters 3 helps Kick reach new viewership record

-Kick’s most-followed streamer: WestCol (1.85 million followers)
+Kick’s most-followed streamer: WestCol (2.3 million followers)

 WestCol joined Kick in the spring of 2023, and in just a year and a half, he became the platform's top content creator.
 This is reflected not only in his viewership stats but also in his follower count, where he remains the clear leader of the platform.

 Slowly but surely, WestCol is edging closer to the historic 2 million follower milestone on Kick, gaining around 20,000 followers each month.
 It’s all but certain that he’ll be the first to reach this mark on the green platform.
-Currently, the Colombian has nearly 20% more followers than the previous leader, Adin Ross, and it’s highly likely that by summer, we’ll be celebrating the new achievement reached by the llivestreaming star from Medellín.
+Currently, the Colombian has nearly 20% more followers than the previous leader, Adin Ross, and it’s highly likely that by summer, we’ll be celebrating the new achievement reached by the livestreaming star from Medellín.

-Kick's longest livestreaming marathon: PAAStreaming (225 days)
+Kick's longest livestreaming marathon: PAAStreaming (249 days)

 Streamer marathons have become a common practice in the industry, embraced by streamers of all sizes.
 In terms of audience numbers, few can match Rangesh “N3on” Mutama, but when it comes to marathon duration, Kick’s record-holder is a largely unknown creator named PAAStreaming.

 Though paastreaming has been inactive for some time and never reached more than 1,000 followers, he holds the record for the longest streaming marathon in Kick’s history, lasting an incredible 225 days.
 Not much is known about paastreaming, as his streams typically attracted just 15-20 viewers.
-Still, this didn’t seem to bother him; from February to the end of October last year, he streamed almost nonstop, keeping his small but loyal audience entertained with casual chats and occasional Fortnite, Paladins and other game sessions.
+Still, this didn’t seem to bother him; from February to the end of October last year, he streamed almost nonstop, keeping his small but loyal audience entertained with casual chats and occasional Fortnite, Paladins, and other game sessions.

-Kick’s most viewed clip: Destiny (295,400+ views)
+Kick’s most viewed clip: Adin Ross (448.2K+ views)

 Kick: Major Livestreaming Records & Milestones